Decrative Image: Construction Class building a sample house

 • The course is listed in the current college catalog.

-• You have met with a an Academic Counselor, have an education plan on file, and are registered for the current term in good standing.
+• You have met with a an Academic Counselor, have an education plan on file, in good standing and are registered for the current term.

 • You have not already earned CPL credit for another course in the same department sequence (may be waived by the department).